jubobot/leap_se/pages/docs/platform/tutorials/quick-start.md

 It will take a while to download the Virtualbox base box and create the virtual machine.

+### Option C: Add a virtual machine

+In order to create a provider using the cloud, please follow this [instructions](https://leap.se/en/docs/platform/guide/virtual-machines).

 Deploy your provider
 =========================================